Teaching WordPress to Absolute Beginners Part 1: The Build

 Plugins are a bit more complicated than themes.
 I’ll normally talk about how you can use plugins to extend your website – they’re what you can use to transform WordPress into something spectacular.
 It is a bit more advanced but it does give your students an idea of what WordPress is capable of.
 Use your imagination and you can get it to do pretty much anything.
 I get my students to install a plugin to help them to get to grips with the concepts.

-- Twitter for WordPress (or another Twitter widget plugin): This shows your students how easy it is to integrate social media with their WordPress website.
+- WP To Twitter (or another Twitter widget plugin): This shows your students how easy it is to integrate social media with their WordPress website.
 These days, Social Media integration is an important part of any website.
 By this point, after having spent the day learning about the internet they should be far more receptive to the idea of using Twitter and Facebook.
-By installing a Twitter plugin this also lets me show the students how to use widgets in their website.
+By installing a Twitter plugin this also lets me show the students how to use widgets on their website.

 If you’re doing any teaching commercially you could offer some ongoing support to help to maintain your student’s confidence while they’re getting to grips with WordPress back at home.
 It’s up to you how much you charge, but here are some things you could offer: